 Either way, if you want to make sure you get a seat on a specific train, advance booking is essential.

-You can either visit KL Sentral (or any other mainline KTM railway station) or you can book online for a small added admin fee, which will probably work out cheaper than having to travel out to the station.
+You can either visit KL Sentral (or any other mainline KTM railway station) or you can book online from KTMB or by using an agent (for a small added admin fee), which will probably work out cheaper than having to travel to/from the station just to buy tickets.

-Some popular routes to / from KL Sentral :
+Some popular ETS routes to / from KL Sentral: